 The Bryer Postgraduate Travel Fund was established in 2017 in memory of Prof. Anthony Bryer, who passed away on 22nd October 2016.
 It exists to support innovative, experimental and adventurous research by post-graduate researchers in Byzantine studies.
 In particular, it exists to enable travel for research beyond the scope of conference grants or other structured events.

-Following very successful initial fundraising, and thanks to the generosity of donors within and outside the field of Byzantine studies, the Fund will begin to award grants from March 2019, though continued fundraising will aim to increase the sums available to support research.
+Following very successful initial fundraising, and thanks to the generosity of donors within and outside the field of Byzantine studies, the Fund began to award grants from March 2019, though continued fundraising aims to increase the sums available to support research.

 Information below details the origins of the Fund, its aims and information about how to donate and apply to the Fund.